Frequently Asked Questions

 - Can I earn CPD points for all learning activities listed on your website?

 You can earn CPD points for all of our learning activities (including webinars, seminars and online courses) so long as the topic is relevant to your work.
 Our webinars, seminars and online courses come with assessment questions to assist architects to claim “formal” CPD points.

 - How do I check how many points I need to accumulate in each year?

 It is best to check with your profession’s governing body or Professional Code of Conduct to understand what your CPD requirements are.
 Our useful links section can help you locate this information.

-- Can I keep track of all my points through my informed account?
+- Can I keep track of all my points through my informed by Planned Cover account?

-Your informed account keeps a record of CPD you undertake through our site.
+Your informed by Planned Cover account keeps a record of online CPD which you undertake through our site, but this does not include live webinars or in-person events.
 You can manually add external CPD activities to keep all your records in one place.

 - How do you assess whether CPD points are earned?